ichen6-gmuedu/2024Thesis_MCNDN/README.md

 ### Iperf3 Installation

-Iperf3 is utilized for data generation and it is not necessarily required if simulator is not run with iperf3 toggled on.
+Iperf3 is utilized for data generation and it is not required if simulator is not run with iperf3 toggled on.

 Install iperf3 via the iperf3 website. https://iperf.fr/iperf-download.php
 ```